zoohackathon/responsibuyer/README.md

 - Provide examples of known products that have a negative impact on native wildlife
 - Allow users to look further into the products and the impact had on wildlife populations

-Once we did that, we knew we were guaranteed to win!

 ## Team Members

 Our team is comprised of: